-I. Education and Monitoring
+E. Education and Monitoring

-1. ICOs, CMHSPs, and Contract Provider agencies within the SWMBH network will have access to this policy and educational resources through the SWMBH Portal (Resources-Services Policies-Quality

-Management).
-SWMBH will monitor that the policy is being followed by the participating CMHSPs and SWMBH providers, and the CMHSPs are responsible for monitoring their provider network.

-- 2. Monitoring will also include: - a.
-The PIHP conducting a Critical Incident and Sentinel Event Audit quarterly on 5% of randomly selected events for each CMHSP. - b.
-The PIHP is also to monitor and review that CMHSPs are conducting a root cause analysis when needed.
-The reviews are completed quarterly (either on-site or by desk audit), or as requested/needed. - 3.
-Technical assistance for event reporting and conducting root cause analysis is available to all providers requesting support from SWMBH.
+- CMHSPs and Contract Provider agencies within the SWMBH network will have access to this policy and educational resources through the SWMBH website.
+SWMBH will monitor that the policy is being followed by the participating CMHSPs and SWMBH providers, and the CMHSPs are responsible for monitoring their provider network. - 2.
+Monitoring also includes the PIHP conducting a review of at least 5% of randomly selected incidents for each CMHSP during the annual delegated site audits.
+The PIHP monitors that CMHSPs are conducting a root cause analysis when needed during that review. - 3.
+Technical assistance for incident reporting and conducting root cause analyses is available to all providers requesting support from SWMBH.